JungWhoNam/ImmersiveOSPRay/OSPRayStudio/OSPRayStudio.md

     "leaningDirScaleFactor": [1.0, 1.0, 1.0]
 }
 ```
-In addition to providing methods for starting and closing the connection, it keeps track of the lastest message received from the server.
+In addition to providing methods for starting and closing the connection, the class keeps track of the latest data received from the server.
 The data can be accessed by calling ```pollState()```.
 When the method is called, the object that stores the latest information becomes empty, indicating the data has been used.
 In the plugin, the method is called in ```process(std::string key)```.

 ```
 void PanelGesture::process(std::string key) {